obsidianmd/obsidian-help/en/Home.md

 If you want to support Obsidian financially, consider a [[Catalyst license]], which offers early access to beta versions of Obsidian.

-See the [[Credits]] to get to know all the amazing people who made Obsidian possible.
+See the [[Credits]] to get to know all the amazing people who make Obsidian possible.